Anti Money Laundering

 The BSA applies to all “financial institutions” defined as “any agent, agency, branch or office within the United States of any person doing business…including as a money services business.”

-CoinX, Inc., as a virtual currency exchanger, is considered an MSB under FinCEN’s regulations–specifically a money transmitter.
+CoinX, Inc., as an ACH Payment Processor, is considered an MSB under FinCEN’s regulations–specifically a money transmitter.
 Thus, CoinX, Inc. is required to comply with the registration, reporting, record keeping, and other regulations applicable to money transmitters.

-Broadly, the BSA requires “money services businesses” (including virtual currency exchanges) to (1) create a system of policies, procedures and controls to assure compliance with the BSA, (2) designate a Compliance Office responsible for day-to-day compliance with the BSA, (3) provide training to compliance and other appropriate personnel, and (4) provide for independent review to monitor and maintain an adequate program.
+Broadly, the BSA requires “money services businesses” to (1) create a system of policies, procedures and controls to assure compliance with the BSA, (2) designate a Compliance Office responsible for day-to-day compliance with the BSA, (3) provide training to compliance and other appropriate personnel, and (4) provide for independent review to monitor and maintain an adequate program.

 CoinX Anti Money Laundering Measures